Lilienfeld Abbey Hiking - Muckenkogel & Klosteralm

 Travel Arrangements

-Book yours here Arrival by plane, bus or train*.
+For example, book yours here Arrival by plane, bus or train*.
 The airport that is closest is Vienna.
-From there you travel by car.
+From there you then travel by car.
 Travel time from Vienna to Lilienfeld is about 1 hour.
-Of Munich one drives 4 hours, from Salzburg sowie von Graz about 2,5 hours.
+From Munich one drives 4 hours, from Salzburg sowie von Graz about 2,5 hours.

 Car Rentals: